We can't think of a more exciting fall getaway destination than Athens, GA! Contrary to popular belief, fall in Athens extends far beyond football.

-On September 17th, The State Botanical Garden of Georgia will host their 24th annual Insect-ival.
+On September 23rd, The State Botanical Garden of Georgia will host their 25th annual Insect-ival.
 The event runs from 9:30 a.m. to 12:30 p.m. in the Visitor Center and Conservatory and is just $5 per person or $20 per family.
 Come join the Garden staff and volunteers for creepy, crawly, fun.
-Discovery stations, roach and beetle races, an insect cafe, puppet show and, of course, lots of live insects will also highlight this year's event!
+Discovery stations, roach and beetle races, an insect cafe, puppet show and, of course, lots of live insects will highlight this year's event!
 You also do not want to miss the annual butterfly release, the perfect opportunity to view dozens of beautiful, native butterflies fluttering around the gardens.

 Hop Harvest Festival

-Mark your calendar for September 24th because the 7th Annual Hop Harvest Festival, presented by Terrapin Beer Co, is happening from 4:30 to 8:30 p.m..
-As always, the Hop Harvest Festival at at the local Athens brewery will feature the much anticipated special release beer, So Fresh & So Green, Green, along with live music starting at 6:30 p.m.
+Mark your calendar for October 21st because the 8th Annual Hop Harvest Festival, presented by Terrapin Beer Co, is happening from 1 to 9 p.m.
+As always, the Hop Harvest Festival at the local Athens brewery will feature the much-anticipated special release beer, So Fresh & So Green, Green, along with live music starting at 6:30 p.m.
 Tickets this year are just $25 and things will run a bit differently because of the new laws that went into effect September 1st, but tickets will certainly sell quickly so reserve your spot today!

 Classic City Fringe Festival

-The Classic City Fringe Festival celebrates the variety of fringe artists and performers who call Athens home.
+The Classic City Fringe Festival celebrates the various fringe artists and performers who call Athens home.
 This festival spans several days in various venues throughout downtown Athens.
-This fall, the festival will be held between October 27th and 30th.
+This fall, the festival will be held from October 19th to the 22nd.
 It serves as an outlet for performers on the "fringe," such as street theater, circus and cabaret performers, burlesque and vaudeville, experimental art, film, and music.
 Prepare yourself, as you will be entertained, amazed, and inspired by all these performances.
 It is truly unlike any other event in Athens this season.

 AthHalf Half Marathon

-Whether you are a runner, walker, jogger, or none of the above, the 7th Annual AthHalf is a race and event that combines Athens' love for music and arts with its enthusiastic health community to raise funds and awareness for AthHalf Educates, a nonprofit organization dedicated to music and arts education.
+Whether you are a runner, walker, jogger, or none of the above, the 8th Annual AthHalf is a race and event that combines Athens' love for music and arts with its enthusiastic health community.
+The race raises funds and awareness for AthHalf Educates, a nonprofit organization dedicated to music and arts education.
 This fall, the event will have its first ever AthHalf 5k on October 21st, while the celebrated marathon will take place on October 22nd.
 The race weaves all throughout Athens and includes an exciting victory lap around the famous hedges of UGA's Sanford Stadium and fun-filled finish in the Tate Center parking lot and West Lawn.
 If racing isn't your thing, sign up to volunteer at the event!

 The Wild Rumpus Parade and Spectacle

 The Wild Rumpus Parade and Spectacle is an event that never fails to impress.
-This year the Monster Mash Kids' Halloween Party for families will be on October 28th and is followed by the kickoff party at the Foundry.
+This year the Monster Mash Kids' Halloween Party for families will be on October 27th and is followed by the kickoff party at the Foundry.
 New this year will be a Monster Dash 5k on the morning of October 28th, followed by the Wild Rumpus Parade that evening.
 The parade marches through the historic downtown district with an outdoor stage show with the Rumpus Band, followed by a gigantic after-party.
 You can enjoy the spectacle from the sidewalks, or dress up in costume to join in on the march.
 Whichever you choose, The Wild Rumpus sets out to amplify the massive display of creativity by its residents and celebrates their self-expression in an inviting and safe environment.

 Spotlight on the Arts Festival

-The UGA Arts Council will be in the spotlight during the nine-day event from November 2nd through the 13th.
-The 2016 Spotlight on the Arts Festival will highlight a number of events and activities, such as a concert by the Atlanta Symphony Orchestra, theater and dance performances, art exhibitions, poetry readings, author panels and book signings, and lectures and discussions on the arts and creativity, just to name a few!
+The UGA Arts Council will be in the spotlight during the nine-day event taking place in early November.
+The 2017 Spotlight on the Arts Festival will highlight a number of events and activities, such as a concert by the Atlanta Symphony Orchestra, theater and dance performances, art exhibitions, poetry readings, author panels and book signings, and lectures and discussions on the arts and creativity, just to name a few!
 The 2016 Event was attended by over 23,000 people, so be sure to take a look at their schedule and drop by!

 There is plenty for you to enjoy beyond the hedges.
 Start planning a fall Georgia getaway to Athens today and make Athens your prime festival and event destination!
 For a complete list of fall festivals and events, please visit our events page.